CreateLab/avaloniaui.net/src/AvaloniaUI.Net/wwwroot/docs/controls/tabcontrol.md

 ![](images/TabControl.gif)

-To create this, we'll describe the entire control (TabControl) and each indivual tab+page (TabItem).
+To create this, we'll describe the entire control (TabControl) and each individual tab+page (TabItem).
 Here is an example :

 ```xml
 <TabControl>